I have to admit, there’s nothing more exciting than a company or individual doing a pre-launch. The anticipation… The build-up… The buzz… Oh my!

 Basically any type of business that offers someone the opportunity to make money marketing, selling, or sharing their product can greatly benefit from a pre-launch.

 For example, I offer a service that offers recruiting for commission-only independent sales reps.
-This service was added because I’ve been the #1 recruiter in multiple companies and have built multiple affiliate teams and teams of independent sales reps.
+This service was added because I’ve been the #1 recruiter in multiple companies and have built multiple affiliate teams and teams of independent sales reps into the hundreds, thousands, and even tens of thousands of people.

 I enjoy creating processes and marketing systems that recruit.